gurung-p/data_cleaning_and_exploratory_data_analysis_with_python/README.md

 ## Exploratory Data Analysis (EDA)
 1. **Total Sales by Region:**
-A bar chart summarizing which regions generated the highest total sales.
+A bar chart summarising which regions generated the highest total sales.
 2. **Total Sales by Product:**
 Comparison of product performance across all transactions.
 3. **Sales by Category:**